1. Home>

 Dormirse in the Indicative Imperfect

 The Indicative Imperfect of dormirse is used to describe regular and repeated actions that happened in the past and descriptions of things you used to do.
-For example, "me dormía", meaning "I used to sleep".
+For example, "me dormía", meaning "I used to fall asleep".

 In Spanish, the Indicative Imperfect is known as "El Pretérito Imperfecto".